 In implementing the Royal Commission recommendation 2.1 – Annual fee renewals, the Government has drafted legislation which will remove the ability for CFP® professionals and Financial Planner AFP® members to register and use the FPA Professional Ongoing Fees Code from 1 July 2020.
 Until it is clear in the final legislation whether the Government will keep or remove Section 962CA of the Corporations Act, the FPA will not be taking new applications from members under the Code.

 The FPA Professional Ongoing Fees Code is Practice Standard 7.6A made by the Board on 28 September 2016.
-The Code will be available from 1 July 2017 to FPA practitioner members (CFP® professionals and Financial Planner AFP® categories).
+The Code is available to FPA practitioner members (CFP® professionals and Financial Planner AFP® categories).

 FPA members who apply and meet the eligibility criteria will be registered on a public register.
 Those registered will not have to comply with the requirement in s962K of the Corporations Act (Cth) 2001 to provide a biennial ‘opt-in’ renewal notice to their clients in an ongoing fee arrangement, and will instead utilise the arrangements under the code to renew such arrangements with their client every three years.

 FPA Professional Ongoing fees code registration form

 Registrations are now open for the FPA Professional Ongoing Fees Code.
 Reading the registration agreement will help you understand the key obligations and help you decide whether you’d like to participate.
 Please click on the button below to access the registration form.

 For convenience we have also included links directly to the schedules below:

 Schedule 1 – FPA Professional Ongoing Fees Code

 The Ongoing Fees Code forms part of the Registration Agreement too.